 Wi-Fi is a lot more complicated than wired networking.
 For one, it’s invisible.
 You can’t see the things that can cause interruptions in the radio waves.
 So knowing what has gone wrong could be a challenge.

-That said, proper hardware setup on the router side, and the latest software drivers on the clients’ side are the must for a well-performing wireless network.
+That said, proper hardware setup on the router side and the latest software drivers on the clients’ are a must for a well-performing wireless network.
 Other than that, make sure you pick the best channel given your situation and use a simple SSID.